Comparison of the potential energy for different equilibrium configurations of symmetric and asymmetric floating drops: Floating drops in

 Here we discuss the remaining details needed to formulate the potential energy for configurations in $\mathbb{R}^2$.
 In the following subsections, among other results, we give a parameter study we omitted when we considered floating drops in $\mathbb{R}^3$, we show how the heuristic guide of the concavity driving whether the centrally located drop is the energy minimizer is false in general, and we conclude with examples that highlight symmetry breaking.

 In Subsection~\ref{subsec:2d} the details of computing floating drops in $\mathbb{R}^2$ were finished.
-In order to compute the energy of these configurations, we need three quantities: surface area, wetted area (if any), and gravitational potential.
-The surface area of an interface here is merely the total length of the generating curve, given by $2\ell$, and output by the solver as a part of obtaining the interface.
+In order to compute the energy of these configurations, we need three quantities: surface area becomes interface length, wetted area becomes wetted length (if any), and gravitational potential.
+The interface length here is merely the total length of the generating curve, given by $2\ell$, and output by the solver as a part of obtaining the interface.
 Then multiplying that quantity by the appropriate surface tension gives the potential energy due to surface tension for that interface.
 As before, the wetting energy of any liquid wetting a wall is obtained by using the height of the interface there.
 In this case, the height above the reference height $z\equiv0$ there is simply multiplied by an appropriate physical constant.
 For the gravitational potential, a generic formula is given by

 for some generic $a < b$ and an appropriate density $\rho$.
 As before, the form on the left assumes the interface is a graph over $B$, but the form on the right is given by a parametrization by arc-length, and holds in the parametric form despite the details being omitted here.
 These quantities are computed from the Chebyshev points along the interface obtained from the solver, and as before, the Clenshaw-Curtis quadrature weights are employed to compute the integrals.
 With these details in hand, we are able to compute the potential energy for the configurations we consider.